trevor-gituru/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - Only using the putchar function (every other function (printf, puts, etc) is forbidden)
 - All the code should be in the main function
 - Only using putchar twice in your code

+## Task 8 - Hexadeximal
+A program that prints all the numbers of base 16 in lowercase, followed by a new line.
+- Only using the putchar function (every other function (printf, puts, etc) is forbidden)
+- All the code should be in the main function
+- Only using putchar three times in your code